Editor's Note - Rev. August 1, 2020

 The completeness of this discography is the result of a world-wide effort.
 Many people offer their time and information to keep this discography up-to-date.
 A growing list of contributors sends me information and shares their recordings as they are discovered.
 In turn, I attempt to share commercially un-available recordings with them to increase their knowledge and enjoyment of Bruckner's music while encouraging everyone to purchase the recordings that are made commercially available for us to enjoy.
 I encourage you to please support these producers with your purchases.

-Over the past ten years, this website has grown to be much more than a discography.
-It has incorporated the Bruckner Society of America and all of its activities and publications.
+Over the past twenty years, this website has grown to be much more than a discography.
+It has linked up with the Bruckner Society of America and all of its activities and publications.
 It has also become a source for news, articles, recordings and scores.
-There is a vast anount of material offered here and I hope that you enjoy it.
+There is a vast amount of material offered here and I hope that you enjoy it.

 Please feel free to contact me with any questions or comments.